textpotential/bibliarchic/intro.md

 from the reign of print to a proliferation of interfaces in our emerging media age.

+## Bible as Container ##

+Perhaps a short explanation here of how container notions of bible are operative in contemporary discourse.
+Could we use Tim's code for twitter analysis to demonstrate the common conception of bible as container?

 **Medium Matters **

 In *Understanding Media: The Extensions of Man*,[^10] Marshall McLuhan